-5. Arrive Halifax at 9 AM.
+5. Monday, June 3-Arrive Halifax at 8 AM.
 Celebrate the country with a range of pure Canadian experiences that includes visiting early settlements and landmarks and shopping for Canadian delicacies.
 After departing from the pier, settle in for a circuitous, picturesque drive through Halifax, admiring historic sites such as the Halifax Citadel, where the British built a fort and founded the town, and the Province House, Canada’s oldest legislative building.
 Along the way, hear fascinating stories about Halifax’s history, the Royal Canadian Mounted Police and why Nova Scotia sends Boston a spruce tree every Christmas.

 Continuing on, the tour arrives at another extraordinarily scenic area, Old Town Lunenburg.
 Established in 1753, it is North America’s best surviving example of a planned British colonial settlement.
 The original layout and appearance has been retained so faithfully that UNESCO designated Lunenburg a World Heritage site.
 During free time, explore the brightly colored Old Town, which is easy to navigate because the streets follow a rectangular grid pattern designed in Britain.
 Expect to see 18th-century wooden buildings and perhaps a replica of the Bluenose, Canada’s legendary racing ship that was launched here in 1921.

-6. Arrive Saint John-Bay of Fundy at 11 AM.
+6. Tuesday, June 4-Arrive Saint John-Bay of Fundy at 9:15 AM.
 Led by a professional photographer, today’s tour provides tips and techniques on photography while shooting some of the most iconic images of New Brunswick, including a Bay of Fundy beach, a working fishing wharf, waterfalls, and more!